-For more information on external assessment conditions, please see the Regulations for the Conduct of External Assessments and Qualification Specific Instructions for Delivery (QSID) on the NCFE website.
+For more information on external assessment conditions and conducting external assessments, please see the regulations for the conduct of external assessments and qualification specific instructions for delivery on the policies & documents page on the NCFE website.

 To access the external assessment, centres need to ensure that learners are entered for the external assessment through the online assessment platform as appropriate.